 They were accompanied by several members of the Oxfordshire Badger Group, including Dominic Dyer, CEO of the Badger Trust, representatives of the local residents and Clr Ruthi Brandt.
 Clr Bob Price was generous with his time and received our petition with both interest and good humour.
 We used our half hour to get across the message that Seacourt is a dangerously flawed, short sighted and costly proposal that should be abandoned.

 Think we got across our points effectively and all the signatories should be proud.
-The photos are be good too!
+The photos are good too!

 Let's hope the Council think again about putting a car park on flood plain.
 Expect we have a battle ahead but we need to keep fighting for Oxford's badgers.